 4QD controllers are quite suitable for use with a microprocessor e.g. Pi or Arduino etc, but may require some simple interfacing, depending on the output of the digital system used.

-Most PLCs and micro controllers have a PWM output which will normally be the preferred interface, this should be fed into the pot wiper connection of the input.
+Most PLCs and micro controllers have a PWM output, this should be fed into the pot wiper connection of the input.
 Our controllers all have a ramping circuit which acts as a low pass filter.
 This will average out the PWM signal, accepting the mean d.c. voltage as the speed reference input so no extra filtering is normally required.
 To alter the speed, simply vary the mark/space ratio of the signal.
 You may need to adjust the gain of the controller to give full speed at the 100% mark.

 Pot Fault Detection There is a caveat on the above – some controllers have pot fault detection circuitry fitted, on controllers that use resistance detection (4QD series, Pro-150, Pro-120, DNO, VTX), you will need to fit a resistor in place of the pot to override the pot fault detection circuit.
 A 10k resistor between pot max and pot zero will usually suffice.